alinex/node-validator/README.md

 - may check complex structures
 - can give a human readable description

+The validation rules are really simple, but they will get more complex as your data structure gains complexity.

 It is one of the modules of the [Alinex Universe](http://alinex.github.io/node-alinex) following the code standards defined there.